Peer Experiences Project

 Gabriel J. Merrin

-Assistant Professor & Zeta Psi Endowed Faculty Fellow
+Associate Professor & Zeta Psi Endowed Faculty Fellow

 Prevention scientist and applied developmental methodologist advancing adolescent resilience, equity, and positive development through rigorous quantitative methods and community-engaged scholarship.